 - Assessing Genetic Health: Measuring heterozygosity and effective population size helps predict vulnerability to disease and environmental change.

-- Managing Subpopulations: Maintaining corridors that allow gene flow can prevent genetic isolation.
+- Managing Subpopulations: Maintaining corridors that enable gene flow can prevent genetic isolation.

 - Mitigating Bottlenecks: Protecting habitat and reducing human pressures can prevent drastic population crashes.